 The 5-Day Standard Joint Pass is only a few hundred more than the 3-Day Pass, so go for this one if you’ll only need the high speed train on two days and will be using the TRA trains often (such as to visit places other than the big cities).
 You probably won’t save much if going for the premium version, as TRA tickets are generally very inexpensive anyway.

 Considering which to purchase can be rather bewildering.
 Before you purchase a pass, check out the THSR website and the TRA website to see how much individual tickets would be.
+If you are just traveling on Taiwan Railways, then the TR Pass might also be a better choice.
 Once you have an estimate of how much you’ll spend with individual tickets, you should have a good idea which pass to get, if any.